63rd Theater Aviation Brigade

 This is the official webpage of the 63rd TAB.

 Organized and federally recognized Sept.
 15, 1986 in the Kentucky National Guard (Army component) at Frankfort as Headquarters and Headquarters Company, Aviation Brigade, 35th Infantry Division.
 The unit was reorganized and re-designated Sept.
-1, 1995 as Headquarters and Headquarters Company, 63rd Aviation Group, and relieved from assignment to the 35th Infantry Division.
-The unit headquarters is currently located in Frankfort.
+1, 1995, as Headquarters and Headquarters Company, 63rd Aviation Group, and relieved from assignment to the 35th Infantry Division.
+The unit, headquartered in Frankfort, was later forged from the former aviation group and re-designated as the 63rd Theater Aviation Brigade Aug.
+30, 2007.

 63rd TAB NEWS